 They were gone for a long time.
 I worried for them and I listened and I listened until one night I heard them coming and I rejoiced.
 My belly had grown to be noticeable and life was kicking inside me and I had been thinking how delighted Fionn would be, how he would caress my belly with his big loving hands.
 I ran to the gateway but what I saw and heard was not the return of Fionn and the Fianna.
 No, it was Doirche, the dark druid of the men of Dea waiting for me inside the sound and shape of my husband.
 I was too near the spell to save myself.
 This time it was locked.
 There was no way back.

 I ran to Glenasmole because I wanted to cry.
 I went back to living in the wild where I gave birth to a human child.
-My little boy gave me such joy but it was bitter sweet because I knew I could not be his mother for long.
+A little boy who gave me so much joy but it was a lonely joy because I knew I would not be his mother for long.
 I protected him from every danger until seven years had past.
 Then I would have to let him go to his father.
 There were things I could never teach him that he would need to know.
 So one day when the Fianna were out hunting I left my child inside the little glade where I had once been found.
 Bran and Sceolan came for him showing the whites of their eyes and their white teeth bared for blood.
 But the child had no fear and so when the men came upon them they found a little boy and two hounds playing together like pups.
 Then I saw my love ride up to the front of the company and I saw his face when he looked at our son and he knew him and he took him into his arms and he said to his comrades, This is my son.
 I will call him Oisín, the little deer after his beautiful mother who I lost and when he said it, his eyes glistened with the tears that were collecting in them.